d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 In this random assignment, what proportion of males are in group 1 (the placebo group?
 What proportion of males are in group 2 (the drug group)?
 What is the difference in proportion of males between the two groups (placebo - drug)?
 \vspace{0.25in}

 11. Notice the difference in the two proportions is shown as a dot in the plot at the bottom of the web site.
 Un-check the box for Animate under "Simulation" and click Randomize again.
-Did you get the same difference in proportion of men between the placebo and drug groups?
+Did you get the same difference in proportion of males between the placebo and drug groups?
 \vspace{0.25in}

 12. Change Repetitions under "Simulation" to 998 (for 1000 total).
 Copy the plot of the distribution of difference in proportions from each of the 1000 random assignments here.
 Be sure to include a descriptive $x$-axis label.